'A giant among fictional detectives' – The Times

 The sweet countenance of Reason greeted Morse serenely when he woke, and told him that it would be no bad idea to have a quiet look at the problem itself before galloping off to a solution.

-Until a chance meeting among the tombstones reveals startling new evidence of a conspiracy to deceive . . .
+But Chief Inspector Morse was alone among the congregation in suspecting that not everything might be so tidily put to rest.
+And a chance meeting among the tombstones reveals startling new evidence of a conspiracy to deceive . . .

 Service of All the Dead is followed by the fifth Inspector Morse book, The Dead of Jericho.